Student Handbook: Section 5: General College Policies

 Daemen College deeply values freedom of expression and encourages all members of the College community to engage in thoughtful discourse, debate, and the exchange of ideas.
 The very nature of a college environment challenges members of its community continually to question the world in which we live, and to think critically and creatively in an effort to enrich our lives and our community.
 The College does not guarantee, or even endeavor to provide, a campus environment free of expressions that may offend currently held paradigms; however, the College does retain the right to limit expressions that are antithetical to the values of the Mission of Daemen College or that violate the Student Handbook Code of Conduct.
 The student newspaper is additionally regulated by the College's affiliation with the Associated Collegiate Press and their attendant guidelines.
 See the STUDENT DISPUTE RESOLUTION PROCEDURE in this Handbook to appeal decisions made that limit freedom of expression, and/or other disciplinary decisions made by the College.

-Before you reserve, drive, or accompany a van, please be aware of the following insurance restrictions placed on the College regarding the usage of the College vans to transport personnel.
+Before community members reserve, drive, or accompany a van, the College wants to ensure that they are aware of the following insurance restrictions placed on the College regarding the usage of Daemen vehicles to transport personnel.

-The Van Coordinator is responsible for scheduling the use of the College vans.
+The Director of Campus Safety is responsible for scheduling the use of the College vans.
 The College vans may be used by any organization, residence hall, or group recognized by the College, according to the following guidelines; however, use of the vans is a privilege, not a right.
 This privilege is subject to van availability.
-The Van Coordinator reserves the right to deny requests based upon anticipated need or requested purpose.
+The Director of Campus Safety (or designee) reserves the right to deny requests based upon anticipated need or requested purpose.
 Those who abuse the privilege, as determined by the College, may be prohibited from using the vans.
-Any groups denied use of the vans may appeal to the Vice President for Student Affairs and Dean of Students.
+Any groups denied use of the vans may appeal to the Vice President for Strategic Initiatives (or designee).

-- Requests for use of a van should be made 5-7 days in advance to the Van Coordinator.
+- Requests for use of a van should be made 5-7 days in advance to the Director of Campus Safety.
 Last-minute requests may be denied.
 Vans are reserved on a first-come, first-served basis; however, official use of the vans by the College has priority over the use of vans by student groups and organizations.
-Any changes or cancellations must be communicated to the Van Coordinator immediately; failure to do so may affect future request approval.
+Any changes or cancellations must be communicated to the Director of Campus Safety immediately; failure to do so may affect future request approval.

 - The vans will be used primarily for travel in and around the vicinity of Daemen College by groups of at least six individuals (not further than a 75 mile distance from the College).
 The van is not allowed to leave the country (no trips to Canada).